Gagravarr/BBuzz21-ML_Text/README.md

 These should go into a lot more detail than I had time for in the talk, which was limited to 30 minutes!

-The code needs Python 3, but should run fine both in normal Python and IPython / Jupyter.
+The code needs Python 3.
+Each program is packaged twice, with the same code in each.
+Use the `.py` version for normal Python use, and the `.ipynb` if you want to run it interactively in IPython / Jupyter.

 #### SkiKitLearn